ahmedalfnop/inclusion/README.md

 ###Dependencies
 Inclusion plugins require jQuery library.
 So this dependency was included into `bower.json` for the further development.

-###Sublime snippets
-I don't like to keep in mind all those mixin names, so I've created this snippets for Subime text2, with shortkeys like `ifi` - which means inclusion figure image.
-In markup (jade or html) it will create markup for figure element with img tag with necessary classnames and figcaption.
-In scss it will create empty rule with included mixin.
-In both cases there will be multiple cursor anchors.
-Soon I'll add a list with shortkeys.

 ## Live examples
 * [Inclusion jekyll theme for my blog](https://github.com/website-templates/jekyll-inclusion)